adamhope/sms-voting-game/README.md

 - A "stop" button to freeze the game before announcing winners
 - Ensure leaderboard screen shows the correct winnder
     - 1st place most in bound connections: hoarder
+- Check Heroku can support our needs.
+Do we need a non free account?

 ## Rules
 - You get 1 vote and a pin number when you register by texting your name